-The purpose of need-based aid is to reduce the difference between the student’s estimated contribution to college expenses as determined by the Free Application for Federal Financial Aid FAFSA and the Washington College’s Institutional Aid Application and the actual cost of tuition, room, and board, plus an estimated amount for books and miscellaneous expenses.
-For the 2013-2014 academic year at Washington College, the total direct cost for tuition, fees, room and board is $50,562.
-Estimated costs for textbooks and suppplies is $1,250, transportation and personal expenses are approximately $2,500.
+The purpose of need-based aid is to reduce the difference between the student’s estimated contribution to college expenses as determined by the Free Application for Federal Student Aid (FAFSA) and the actual cost of tuition, room, board, and mandatory student fees, plus an estimated amount for books and miscellaneous expenses.
+For the 2019-2020 academic year at Washington College, the total direct cost for tuition, fees, room and board is $61,536.
+Estimated costs for textbooks and supplies is $1,500, transportation and personal expenses are approximately $2,420.

 Our Top 3 Questions

 What application materials are needed to apply for financial aid?

 WC requires aid applicants to submit the FAFSA (WC code # 002108) by March 1.

 Approximately 85% of the student body receives some form of need-based financial aid or merit-based scholarship award.